Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Introduction

-In particular, GIN was proposed by \cite{xu2018powerful} as a special case of spatial GNN suitable for graph classification tasks.
-The network implements the aggregate and readout functions as the sum of the node features:
+In particular, GIN was proposed by \citep{xu2018powerful} as a special case of spatial GNN suitable for graph classification tasks.
+The network implements the aggregate and combine functions as the sum of the node features:

 where $\epsilon^{(k)}$ is a learnable parameter, and $\mathtt{MLP}$ is a multi-layer perceptron with nonlinearity.
-For graph-level readout, the embedded node features of every layers are summed up and then concatenated to obtain the final graph feature $\pb_{G}$ as in \cite{xu2018powerful,xu2018representation},
+For graph-level readout, the embedded node features of every layers are summed up and then concatenated to obtain the final graph feature $\pb_{G}$ as in \citep{xu2018powerful,xu2018representation},

-The authors argue that the proposed network architecture can learn injective mapping of the function $g$, which makes the model to be possibly as powerful as the Weisfeiler-Lehman (WL) test \cite{weisfeiler1968reduction,shervashidze2011weisfeiler,xu2018powerful}.
+The authors of \citep{xu2018powerful} argue that the proposed network architecture can learn injective mapping of the function $g$, which makes the model to be possibly as powerful as the WL test for graph classification tasks \citep{weisfeiler1968reduction,shervashidze2011weisfeiler,xu2018powerful}.